 South Kona Mesic Forest on the island of Hawai'i/Hawai'i DLNR wildlife was on native species that were grouped into ten categories: terrestrial mammal, birds, terrestrial invertebrates, freshwater fishes, freshwater invertebrates, anchialine pond fauna, marine mammals, marine reptiles, marine fishes, and marine invertebrates.
 Based on public feedback, Hawai'i included native plants as well.
 Hawaii's CWCS is a historic endeavor, as never before has the state attempted to address the needs of so many of its unique species in such a comprehensive manner, from the mountains to the sea.
-"By building on earlier conservation and research efforts, the CWCS uses the best possible science available to establish statewide objectives and strategies to address the challenges facing our native wildlife and habitat." -Linda Lingle, Governor of Hawai'i ederally endangered Achatinel, tree snail/Hawai'i DLN abatement.
-The major threats to Hawaii's wildlife include habitat loss and degradation, invasive species introductions, excessive extractive uses, uneven compliance with existing laws, management constraints, and inadequate funding for research and management.

 Hawaii's biological diversity however, is still in existence and can be conserved with well-planned management and collaborative efforts.
-Given the endemic nature of many of the species found in Hawai'i, the focus for highlighting
+Given the endemic nature of many of the species found in Hawai'i, the focus for highlighting threats to Hawaii's wildlife include habitat loss and degradation, invasive species introductions, excessive extractive uses, uneven compliance with constraints, and inadequate funding for research and management.

-Wildlife: management in Hawai'i focuses on preventative measures and threat ers and scientists, community members, partnership initiatives, resource user groups such as hunters, recreationists, fishermen, Native Hawaiians, and the public at large.
-Primary staffing and project management was provided by the Department of Land and Natural Resources and the University of Hawaii Pacific Cooperative Studies Unit.
-From developing the list of species of greatest conservation need to finalizing the final plan, Hawaii's CWCS team developed advisory groups, conducted workshops and public meetings, and used a website as well as a mailing list to jointly develop its CWCS through a collaborative process.
+Wildlife: management in Hawai'i focuses on preventative measures and threat abatement.
+The major existing laws, management final plan, Hawaii's CWCS team developed advisory groups, conducted workshops and public meetings, and used a website as well as a mailing list to jointly develop its CWCS through a collaborative process.
 This approach to the overall planning and strategy development was chosen in the recognition that conserving and protecting Hawaii's unique native wildlife and habitats for future generations is everyone's responsibility, duty, and honor.